 Learn fingerpicks playfully

 Yes, that about sums up the right approach.
 We were like those children once, too.
 Remember how playfully we approached problems?
 And by problems, I of course mean stuff that we were genuinely interested in.
 Mandatory things weren’t usually among them, so let’s politely put those aside now.
 For good.
 So anyway, you wondered why you suck at them freakin’ finger picks?
 It’s because you want it, and you want it now!
 Not only that, but you are too used to your previous/current way of playing style.
-It might be flatpick, but usually fingerstyle, with bare fingers with or without your nails.
-Not the kind you put your house together with, but the ones on your fingers, of course.
-So when you dive into something new, you have all your expectations lined up in your mind.
-They just don’t allow enough room for that above mentioned, reckless playfulness.
+It might be flatpick, or (as it’s usually the case) you already play fingerstyle, but with bare fingers, with or without the help of your longer-than-usual nails.
+Not the kind you put your house together with, but the ones on the business end your fingers, of course.
+Anyway, when you dive into something new, you tend to have all your expectations lined up in your mind.
+And – as it’s often the case – they just don’t allow enough room for that above mentioned, reckless playfulness.

 Impatience will make you quit